Webtrends Tracking Code

 Exceptions - research

 Previously, the defence of fair dealing for research and private study was available to anyone otherwise in breach of copyright.
 Under the Directive (and the Regulations), this must be restricted to research carried out for a non-commercial purpose provided that it is accompanied by a sufficient acknowledgement.
 In addition, the Directive states that "rightholders should receive fair compensation to compensate them adequately for the use made of their protected works or other subject-matter".
-It is likely that this fair compensation will be collected through organisations such as the Copyright Licensing Agency.
+However to date no levy schemes or other forms of compensation have been implemented by the UK Government to address this.
+In fact the UK Intellectual Property Office took the view in its recent response to the Gowers Review of Intellectual Property that the introduction as recommended by the Gowers Review of a limited form of private copying to allow for format shifting (e.g. from CD to MP3), would be so limited that no levy would be required, much to the consternation of the music industry.

 Conclusion

-The majority of the provisions are aimed at giving protection to embattled copyright holders, who are striving to find new ways to protect their assets.
-They provide the legal support for the practical measures that industries have had to find to protect their copyrighted assets, and open up certain new avenues for exploitation by right holders.
+The majority of the provisions were aimed at giving protection to embattled copyright holders, who since the explosion of the internet have been constantly striving to find new ways to protect their assets.
+They provided the legal support for the practical measures that industries have had to find to protect their copyrighted assets, and opened up certain new avenues for exploitation by rightholders, as demonstrated by the growth since the passing of the Directive of authorised music downloading services (for example Apple's iTunes) and user generated content sites such as YouTube.